necheffa/hermes/README.md

 Hermes is currently a source-only distribution.
 Both a Unix-like system and Google Go is required to perform compilation.
 Check the go.mod file for the minimum required Go version.

-Copy the `hermes` executable into `/usr/local/bin/` or somewhere reasonable.

 ### Compilation

 1. Clone the repo.
 2. `cd hermes && make`
 3. The `cmd/hermes/hermes` binary should now exist.

+### Installation

+The `hermes` executable can be simply `cp`'d into `/usr/local/bin/` or somewhere reasonable.

+However, a `debian` target exists in the Makefile which will generate a Debian package provided your system is able to execute `dpkg-deb`.

 ### Configuration